aws-samples/swift-chat/README.md

    }'
    ```
    This API is used to implement streaming conversations, and it only returns the text required for
+   display.
-   display.The `messages` under body fully complies with the messages structure specification in Amazon
+   The `messages` under body fully complies with the messages structure specification in Amazon
    Bedrock [converse stream](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/bedrock-runtime/client/converse_stream.html)
    API.
 You can also add `image` or `document` according to the specification to support multimodal conversations.